Full 2014 Toyota Highlander Hybrid Review

 Like its conventionally powered sibling, the Highlander Hybrid enters a new generation for 2014.
 Highlights include a larger, nicer cabin, the same 28 mpg EPA combined fuel economy rating as last year and a height-adjustable power liftgate.

 The changes start outside, where the Highlander Hybrid is visibly longer (by 3 inches) as well as slightly wider than before.
-Together with a new rear suspension design that takes up less space, these modifications allow for a larger third-row seat with room for three passengers instead of two.
+Together with a new rear suspension design that takes up less space, it all allows for a larger third-row seat with room for three passengers instead of two.
 It's also easier to get back there now, thanks to additional forward seat travel in the second row.
-And while maximum cargo capacity has dropped, the standard height-adjustable power liftgate with its separate glass hatch makes it easier to haul your stuff without fuss.
+And while maximum cargo capacity has dropped, the standard height-adjustable power liftgate with its separate glass hatch makes it easier to load and haul your stuff without fuss.

 As for the "hybrid" part, Toyota chose to carry over the gasoline-electric powertrain from the previous generation.
 Still, with 280 horses on tap and an EPA combined rating of 28 mpg, there wasn't much here that needed fixing.
 What did require attention was the aging interior design, so the 2014 Highlander Hybrid thankfully shares the regular version's all-new cabin, highlighted by upgraded materials, better storage options and a tech-forward dashboard with a sharp-looking 8-inch touchscreen.
 When you get out on the highway, you'll notice less noise and vibration, too.
 The Highlander Hybrid is downright Lexus-like in the way it glides over the road.